Home Healthcare IT Women's Health Care Market Size to Surge at 14% CAGR, Projected to Reach USD 2450 Million

 Prolia Drug Segment to Dominate the Market during the Forecast Period

 Based on the drug, the global women’s health care market is majorly segmented into Prolia, Premarin, Mirena, Forteo, NuvaRing, Lo Loestrin Fe, Makena, Vagifem, Lupron, Yasmin, and others.
-The Prolia drug segment accounted for the largest share of the women’s health care market.
+The Prolia drug segment accounted for the largest women’s health care market share.
 Prolia is a prescription treatment used for treating postmenopausal osteoporosis in people who are at high risk for fractures or weakness in the bones.
 This medication works by decelerating bone loss to better maintain strong bones and reduce the risk of broken bones (fractures).

 Denosumab belongs to monoclonal antibodies, a class of drugs used to prevent certain cells in the body called osteoclasts from breaking down bones.
 The large share of this segment can be attributed to the rising aging women population.
 Thus, the increase in women falling under the risk category of menopause is contributing to the upsurge in demand for Prolia.